-Applicants who designate curriculum and instruction as their primary discipline will be expected to have a Master’s degree; and a GPA of at least 3.5 on a 4.0 scale, covering all post-baccalaureate work completed to date.
+Applicants who designate curriculum and instruction as their primary discipline will be expected to have a master’s degree; and a GPA of at least 3.5 on a 4.0 scale, covering all post-baccalaureate work completed to date.

-The applicant must provide the following supplementary documentation:
+In addition, the applicant must provide the following supplementary documentation:

 - Three written recommendation letters from appropriate professors and practitioners in the field (selected by student).